 Since you rely only on vanilla extract for flavor, it's great to use a pure extract or paste whenever you can.

 - Oreo cookies: choose the flavor or flavors you like.
-The base of this cake is vanilla and it pairs well with most flavors.
-I use regular and chocolate-filled Oreos.
+The base of this cake is vanilla, and it pairs well with most flavors.
+I use regular Oreo cookies for the batter and chocolate creme Oreos for the topping.

 - Unsalted butter.

 - Sugar: regular, granulated white sugar is called for.
-But you can use light brown sugar also which will add color and give it a caramel undertone.
+But you can use light brown sugar also which will add color, moisture and give it a caramel undertone.

 - Eggs: fresh, large.

-- Flour: all-purpose flour or cake flour (softer crumb), both work.
+- All-purpose flour or cake flour (softer crumb), both work.

 - Baking soda: make sure it's not expired.